Nine out of 10 PSNI officers complain of low morale, conference hears

 He looked forward to working with the incoming PSNI chief constable Simon Byrne and offered the outgoing chief George Hamilton, who stands down at the end of the month, his best wishes.

-However, Mr Lindsay was critical of the outgoing Police Ombudsman, Dr Michael Maguire, whose office holds police officers to account.
+Mr Lindsay, however, was critical of the outgoing Police Ombudsman, Dr Michael Maguire whose office holds police officers to account.
 He is also retiring at the end of this month.

+“We have had a strained relationship with the current ombudsman, where we consistently highlighted a biased viewpoint towards serving and retired officers,” he said.

-“We accept the office of the ombudsman has to have the confidence of the public but, crucially, also of police officers.
-It is not an unreasonable expectation that [Police Ombudsman office] investigations are conducted thoroughly and impartially.
+Mr Lindsay added, “We accept the office of the ombudsman has to have the confidence of the public but, crucially, also of police officers.
+It is not an unreasonable expectation that (Police Ombudsman office) investigations are conducted thoroughly and impartially.
 Colleagues, in the past, confidence that this has been done has been in very short supply.”

+In response Dr Maguire agreed, “There has at times been a strained relationship between the two organisations,” while adding: “But I am at a total loss to understand how anyone looking at the totality of our work could conclude that we have a bias against police officers, either serving or retired.”

 On the legacy of the Troubles, Mr Lindsay complained of a “determined and concerted effort underway to re-write the past, to demonise the security services, to downplay the actions of the killers and pretend their deeds were somehow legitimate or justified”.